 Paycheck Protection Program (PPP)

-New information was released on the Paycheck Protection Program (PPP) and banks are now getting information on how these loans will be processed.
+New information was released on the Paycheck Protection Program (PPP).

 We encourage you to contact your local bank for details.
 In the meantime, please view the resources below:

 Information on the Stimulus Bill

 Here is a summary of what we know about the package…

 Banking and Financing